Decay of weakly charged solutions for the spherically symmetric Maxwell-Charged-Scalar-Field equations on a Reissner-Nordstr\"{o}m exterior space-time: Introduction

 Then, we turn to the proof of the second main result of the present paper, Theorem \ref{decaytheorem}.
 Establishing energy decay is the object of section \ref{decay}.
 It is divided as follows : first in subsection \ref{preliminaries}, we carry out preliminary computations.
 We also re-prove explicitly the version of the $r^p$ method needed for our purpose, with the notations of the paper.
 Then a first energy decay estimate is proven, for $p<2$, in section \ref{p<2}, using the smallness of the future asymptotic charge under the form $q_0|e| < \frac{1}{4}$.

-Finally, in section \ref{sectionp=3}, we prove a hierarchy of $r^p$ estimates for $p<3$.
+Finally, in section \ref{sectionp=3}, we prove a hierarchy of $r^p$ estimates for $2<p<3$, requiring now that $q_0|e| < 0.8267$ .
 The employed strategy differs radically from the one of section \ref{p<2} but we use crucially the $r^p$ hierarchy proven in the previous section.
 This proves Theorem \ref{decaytheorem}.

 Section \ref{sectionp=3} is one of the technical hearts of the paper, and the part that allows eventually for strictly integrable bounds on the event horizon.